JuliaDynamics/DynamicalSystems.jl/docs/src/definition/continuous.md

     [`lyapunovs`](@ref)) do not inherit callbacks present in the definition of a `ContinuousDS`.
 The issue that keeps track of this is [here](https://github.com/JuliaDynamics/DynamicalSystemsBase.jl/issues/8).

 We will make a Hénon–Heiles that also satisfies energy conservation.
+This is also available in the [predefined systems](predefined), but we will use it here as an example.

 We first write the equations of motion and the Jacobian functions in the instructed form:
 ```julia
 function hheom!(t, u::AbstractVector, du::AbstractVector)